wallabyjs/wallaby-webpack-ts-loader/README.md

-# wallaby-webpack-ts-loader
+# Wallaby.js + Webpack + TypeScript
-This repository demonstrates how to configure wallaby.js with webpack built-in postprocessor and typescript loaders.
+This repository demonstrates how to configure wallaby.js with webpack built-in postprocessor and typescript.